Portfolio Strategy

 Your investment portfolio is the engine of your financial journey—it helps move you down the path towards your long-term goals.
 Each piece plays an important role in reaching the outcomes you desire.

-Whether you need help growing your wealth or protecting it, an approach backed by evidence involves designing your portfolio so that each investment has unique characteristics and will react differently to economic, political and societal influences.
+Whether you need help growing your wealth or protecting it, our approach involves designing your portfolio so that each investment has unique characteristics and will react differently to economic, political and societal influences.
 This is part of the diversification process and it’s one way to use research rather than guesswork.

 Portfolios are designed to help you achieve your financial goals.
 Risky practices like trying to time the market, anticipate trends or identify mispriced investments may be highly unreliable ways to build wealth.

-Instead, the Evidence-Driven Investing™ approach is fueled by data and over 70 years of research, and rooted in diversification and tax-aware investments.
+Instead, our approach is fueled by data and over 70 years of research, and rooted in diversification and tax-aware investments.

 Markets Are Highly Efficient

 Billions of dollars are traded daily where buyers and sellers come together and agree on a price.
-Given so much competition, Evidence-Driven Investing™ believes the current price reflects both the latest news and the latest outlook for the investment and the economy.
+Given so much competition, our approach believes the current price reflects both the latest news and the latest outlook for the investment and the economy.
 This approach presumes the investment’s price is the best estimate of the current value, and don’t try to outsmart the market.

 Risk & Expected Reward Are Related